 Republic Act No. 9160 or The Anti-Money Laundering Act of 2001 (AMLA) was recently amended by Republic Act No. 11521 ("RA No. 11521") to include real estate brokers and developers as covered persons ("CPs") who are now required to report covered and suspicious transactions to the Anti-Money Laundering Council ("AMLC").
 RA No. 11521 likewise provides for the definition of 'covered transaction' for real estate developers which is any single cash transaction involving an amount exceeding PhP7.5 million, or its equivalent in any other currency.

 In compliance with the AMLA, as amended, the Company has applied for its registration with the AMLC.
-On 07 March 2022, the Company submitted its requirements to the AMLC and is currently awaiting the issuance of the Certificate of Registration.
+On June 21, 2021, the AMLC issued the Company's Certificate of Registration.

 ENVIRONMENTAL LAWS